 A Change in The Level of Insurance Between CIF and CIP

-Under Incoterms 2010, the insurance cover for both CIF (Cost Insurance & Freight) and CIP (Carriage and Insurance Paid To) was required under Institute Cargo Clause C. Under the new Incoterms 2020, CIP requires the more comprehensive Institute Cargo Clause A. The change was made because Clause A covers a more comprehensive level of insurance, which the ICC felt made it it better suited to manufactured goods.
+Under Incoterms 2010, the insurance cover for both CIF (Cost Insurance & Freight) and CIP (Carriage and Insurance Paid To) was required under Institute Cargo Clause C. Under the new international shipping terms, CIP requires the more comprehensive Institute Cargo Clause A. The change was made because Clause A covers a more comprehensive level of insurance, which the ICC felt made it it better suited to manufactured goods.

 More Clarity Around Costs